faisaljaved-pentaloop/node-todo-cicd/README.md

-# node-todo-cicd all is fine
+# node-todo-cicd all is fine and well done

 Run these commands: